aguaholic/joy-movies/README.md

 # joy-movies

-This is an app built with Vue+Typescript where you'll find some movies that bring you joy!
+This is an app built with Vue+Vuex+Typescript where you'll find some movies that bring you joy!
 For each joyfull movie, you'll find also three recommendations(in case the first choice was not so full of joy as you expected ;D).
 There is also a random button that gives you a nice surprise, although not always so joyfull :P

 enJOY!